afakes/fauna_data_access/README.txt

-If you want to download the entire locations database for Animals
+If you want to download the entire locations database for Animals (ANIMALIA)
 --------------------------------------------------------------------------------
      http://biocache.ala.org.au/ws/webportal/occurrences.gz?q=ANIMALIA&fl=longitude,latitude,year,month,raw_taxon_name,names_and_lsid&pageSize=99999999

-WARNING:: THis would probably take too long and would probably fail.
+WARNING:: This would WILL take too long and would probably fail.
+If you are running it from a web page
+          and waiting for apache to return it WILL die. so DON'T do it.

 but a way to do it would be to break it up, with ALA you can request parts of the download. so you could request say 2000 rows at a time

      http://biocache.ala.org.au/ws/webportal/occurrences.gz?start=0&q=ANIMALIA&fl=longitude,latitude,year,month,raw_taxon_name,names_and_lsid&pageSize=2000
      http://biocache.ala.org.au/ws/webportal/occurrences.gz?start=2000&q=ANIMALIA&fl=longitude,latitude,year,month,raw_taxon_name,names_and_lsid&pageSize=2000